Resources

 Small-scale Producer (SSP) Training Resources

-As part of the APMI Program, the Small-scale Producer (SSPs) Training Resources were created to provide SSPs with convenient visual guides to support dual-purpose poultry production.
-These resources serve as a visual guide to assist SSPs in successfully raising dual-purpose poultry (DPP).
+As part of the APMI Program, the Small-scale Producer (SSPs) Training Resources were created to provide SSPs with convenient visual and video guides to support dual-purpose poultry production.
+These resources serve as a visuals to assist SSPs in successfully raising dual-purpose poultry (DPP).
+Our Small-scale producer materials are now available in English, Bemba, Chinyanja, French, Mandinka, Ndebele, Jola Wolof, Krio, Shona, Swahili and Tonga.

 Field Service Representative Tip Cards